Skip to main content

 'I was told that Victoria Avenue Bridge hadn't been built then,' said Mrs Wiles.
 'But Gran liked to go into Cambridge one day a week to shop.
 This was in the days before the Arbury meadows were in Cambridge.
 In fact, Chesterton was a separate place entirely to Cambridge, if you can imagine that.'

-I think the events described took place in the 1880s.
+Andy's note: I believe the events described took place in the 1880s.

 'Well, one day Gran got ready to go to town and she asked Grandad what he'd like for tea.
 He fancied some sprats, so she set out.
 It was a cold day, with ice on the ground, but that didn't bother people then like it does now.
 There were no buses from Arbury when Gran was a young woman and people walked for miles.